ryan-mcclue/ryan-mcclue/src/knowledge.md

 5ATM is 5 atmospheres.
 1 atmosphere is about 10m (however calculated when motionless)
 50m for 10 minutes

-MIDI (Musical Instrument Digital Interface) 3 byte messages that describe note type, how hard pressed and what channel Useful for sending out on MCU
 FRAM (ferroelectric) is non-volatile gives same access properties as RAM

 Storage device sizes are advertised with S.I units, whilst OS works with binary so will show smaller than advertised (1000 * 10³ < 1024 * 2¹⁰)